Frequently Asked Questions

 Your involvement is an important part of your child’s progress.
 In most cases, I will start by working with you and your child separately.
 This helps me build a strong connection with your child and better understand their needs.

-I also ask parents to participate in regular collateral sessions.
+I also ask parents to participate in parent check-ins after every 5 play therapy sessions.
 These are dedicated times for us to talk about how things are going at home, offer support, and build skills that can help you feel more confident in supporting your child.
-In some cases, family therapy that includes one or more family members may be helpful, and we will decide together if and when that makes sense.

 -